ztutlewski/GFXMath/README.md

 ##Design

-Given that the GoFXMath library is designed with data-dflexibility in mind, much of its functionality is overloaded between two major sections: SISD code and SIMD code.
+Given that the GoFXMath library is designed with data-flexibility in mind, much of its functionality is overloaded between two major sections: SISD code and SIMD code.

 ####SISD